Shravani-jadhav29/APB_protocol/README.md

 Bus error detection and handling
 Modular hardware design
 Verilog HDL development
-FPGA synthesis, implementation, and debugging
+FPGA synthesis and implementation
+Hardware debugging and verification
+Embedded system communication
+🌟 Project Highlights
+Implements the complete APB3 transaction flow from IDLE → SETUP → ACCESS.
+Demonstrates real-time communication between an APB Master and APB Slave.
+Supports peripheral selection through address decoding, making it suitable for integrating devices such as UART, SPI, I²C, GPIO, timers, and OLED displays.
+Includes protocol-compliant handshaking, wait-state generation, and error detection for reliable data transfers.
+Built with a modular architecture, allowing future expansion with additional APB-compatible peripherals.
-Hardware validation on the Basys 3 board
+Successfully verified through simulation and hardware implementation on the Basys 3 FPGA.
-🌟 Why This Project?

-Unlike a simple APB controller demonstration, this implementation models the complete APB3 transaction flow—from address decoding and master-slave handshaking to read/write transfers, wait-state support, and error detection.
-Its modular architecture makes it easy to extend with additional peripherals, making it a strong foundation for future SoC, embedded systems, and FPGA communication projects.

-By implementing the AMBA APB3 protocol entirely in hardware, this project demonstrates how modern processors communicate with peripherals through a standardized bus interface.
-It bridges the gap between digital design fundamentals and real-world embedded system architecture, providing a scalable platform for integrating peripherals such as UART, SPI, I²C, GPIO, timers, and displays into FPGA-based systems.
+This project demonstrates a complete hardware implementation of the ARM AMBA APB3 protocol on an FPGA, providing a strong foundation for designing scalable embedded systems and serving as a stepping stone toward advanced AMBA protocols such as AHB and AXI.